Home » Fall/Winter » Cinnamon Scones

 There are a few ways to cut butter into flour but the most important rule to remember is to cut your butter in smaller cubes first, approx. 1 inch x 1 inch.
 Then coat each piece in the flour before you start.
 You also want to make sure you are working with cold butter from the fridge.

-• By Hand – You can use your hands by picking up the flour and butter in your finger tips and gently rubbing the butter and flour between your fingers and thumb.
+• By Hand – You can use your hands by picking up the flour and butter in your fingertips and gently rubbing the butter and flour between your fingers and thumb.
 Continue to pick up flour and butter and rub between your fingers until you have small pea size crumbs or coarse crumbs.

 • Two Knives – Using two butter knives, one knife in each hand, simply cut the butter into the flour to create little pieces/coarse crumbs.

 • A Pastry Cutter – A pastry cutter is designed to roll back and forth to cut the butter into the flour.
-Use a knife to scrape any stuck on butter and continue to cut into the flour until you have small pea size crumbs or coarse crumbs.
+Use a knife to scrape any stuck-on butter and continue to cut into the flour until you have small pea size crumbs or coarse crumbs.

 How To Make Cinnamon Scones